 Learning how to ride public transportation and much more

-A unique program providing individuals with disabilities the opportunity to participate in a 3-month program to develop job skills.
-Cheese and Thank you will serve traditional mac-n-cheese with toppings like bacon, BBQ or vegetables.
+A unique program providing individuals with disabilities the opportunity to develop vital job skills.
+Cheese and Thank you will serve mac-n-cheese with toppings like bacon, BBQ or vegetables.

 Individuals need to be ambulatory, able to use the restroom independently, and tolerate being active in the community for six hours at a time.